-My mom’s dad was killed in a work related accident when she was eleven years old.
+My mom’s dad was killed at work when she was eleven years old.
 She was tasked with taking care of her two younger brothers, so her mom could work cleaning houses.
-My mom described how she fainted a lot due to hunger.
+My mom described how she often fainted due to hunger.

 My dad’s father was attacked by three men.
 One of the men died as a result of the fight and my grandfather went to prison.
 The family had no money to hire an attorney.
 The court-appointed attorney convinced my grandfather that he should plead guilty to a reduced sentence because he had no witnesses and the two other men in the attack would testify against him.

-Growing-up, I could see how my parents were shaped by the struggles they had in childhood and how those experiences shaped their views about money, scarcity and financial education.
+Growing up, I witnessed how my parents were shaped by the struggles they had in childhood and how those experiences shaped their views about money, scarcity and financial education.

-My mother was so incredibly frugal that it made everyday living really stressful.
-One time my brother accidentally spilled his glass of milk, and my mom became unhinged; it was clearly a reaction to deep seeded memories of having no food in her early life.
+My mother was so incredibly frugal it made everyday living very stressful.
+One time my brother accidentally spilled his glass of milk and my mom became unhinged; it was clearly a reaction to deep seeded memories of having no food in her early life.
 This sense of fear lasted her entire life.

-My second money lesson; do a lot of research and get competent advice before you invest in anything.
+My third money lesson: You should get competent advice before you invest in anything.

 When I graduated from High School, I received two college scholarships.
 A friend found out about the money and asked if he could borrow the money for a short time to get his car fixed.
 He assured me he would pay me back with his next paycheck.
 He never paid me back.

 Working my way through college, I explored various careers and ended up as a hospital administrator.
-After a painful divorce, I did a lot of soul searching to learn what I really wanted to do with my life I felt that the financial services industry needed more women and needed someone like me.
-I knew it was a big risk, but I had thought a lot about becoming a financial advisor, and asked myself, “if not now, when?”
+After a painful divorce, I did a lot of soul searching and decided that the financial services industry needed more women and needed someone like me.
+I knew it was a big risk, but thought: “if not now, when?”

-It’s been seventeen years since I began this journey and I’m thankful every day that I have the opportunity to help people and make a difference in their lives.
+Today and every day I’m thankful I have to opportunity to help people and make a difference in their lives.